Cryoprecipitate

 Typical unit content and specifications

 The typical unit content data is derived from Lifeblood process control testing.
-For each parameter, the mean value (± 1 SD) and specification is shown.
+For each parameter, the mean value (± 1 SD) and specification are shown.

 Cryoprecipitate whole blood